kaczor6418/TODO_list/README.md

 # TODO List

-Todo list with additional options like:
-  -sort by columns
-  -choosing how many rows to display on the page
+Todo list with additional options like: sort by columns, choosing how many rows to display on the page...

 ## Getting Started